 Adults with cerebral palsy are more likely to experience depression or anxiety than nondisabled adults.

-Luckily, depression is manageable through therapy and medications.
+Luckily, depression and anxiety are often manageable through therapy and medications.
 Psychotherapy will help you identify what’s causing you to feel this way and help offer ways to effectively cope.

 Medications will alter the neurotransmitter levels in the brain responsible for mood and motivation.

 It can also be very helpful to join a cerebral palsy support group.
 You’ll meet individuals who have been through what you’re going through and share experiences.

 The brain damage that caused cerebral palsy will not progress, but symptoms of CP can worsen and interfere with your day-to-day life.

 Cerebral palsy is a lifelong condition, so it’s essential to stay on top of managing its symptoms.

 Hopefully, this article helped you understand why CP can appear to worsen over time and how to prevent symptoms from progressing.
 Good luck!